| Title: | Calculate Surface/Image Texture Indexes |

 A SpatRaster with 3 layers: 1)isotropic roughness; 2) direction of anisotropy; 3)index of anisotropy.

-#' Variogram-like for lag 2 with differences of order 2 using a circular search window of radius 3. # Using differences of order 1, you should # apply these on a detrended surface/image. library(terra) dem=rast(paste(system.file("extdata", package = "SurfRough"), "/trento1.tif",sep="")) w=KernelCircular(3) rough2c=Meanscan(dem,k2ck2, w,2) #(divide by two if you need classical estimator) plot(rough2c$IsoRough)
+#' Variogram-like for lag 2 with differences of order 2 using a circular search window of radius 3. # Using differences of order 1, you should # apply these on a detrended surface/image. library(terra) dem=rast(paste(system.file("extdata", package = "SurfRough"), "/trento1.tif",sep="")) w=KernelCircular(3) rough2c=Meanscan(dem,k2ck2, w,2) #(divide by two if you need conventional estimator) plot(rough2c$IsoRough)#' Variogram-like for lag 2 with differences of order 2 using a circular search window of radius 3. # Using differences of order 1, you should # apply these on a detrended surface/image. library(terra) dem=rast(paste(system.file("extdata", package = "SurfRough"), "/trento1.tif",sep="")) w=KernelCircular(3) rough2c=Meanscan(dem,k2ck2, w,2) #(divide by two if you need conventional estimator) plot(rough2c$IsoRough)

 Modified TRI, based on increments of order 2 (reducing/removing slope dependence) and correcting for diagonal distance.
 RRI modifies TRI (topographic ruggedness index) using increments of order 2, symmetrical to the central pixel, so as to reduce/remove the effect of local slope.
 This version corrects for the diagonal distance using bilinear interpolation.
-It uses a 5x5 kernel, consequently 12 directional differences of order k (2) are used in the estimation.
-One could also use a 3x3 kernel using only the 4 differences centered on the central pixel but the metric would be very noisy.
-The input is the DEM (no need to detrend).
+It uses a 5x5 kernel, consequently 12 directional differences of order k=2 are used in the estimation.
+One could also use a 3x3 kernel using only the 4 differences centered on the central pixel but the metric would be very noisy (see RRIcore()).
+The input is the DEM/image (no need to detrend).

 x |